ibm-datapower/datapower-tutorials/getting-started/start-with-docker.md

     * **/drouter/local** is used to store source files such as JavaScript (GatewayScript), XSLT, key, certificates and so on.
     * **DATAPOWER_INTERACTIVE=true** prompts for login to the DataPower CLI on stdin and must be used with -it.
 This intermixes log output, disable DATAPOWER_LOG_STDOUT if not desired.

-4. Login to the CLI to complete the initial setup, default username is `admin` and also password is `admin`
+5. Login to the CLI to complete the initial setup, default username is `admin` and also password is `admin`
-5. Enable the Web GUI - this will be your primary development interface
+6. Enable the Web GUI - this will be your primary development interface
     ```
-    configure; web-mgmt 0 9090 9090; write memory
+    configure; web-mgmt 0 9090 9090;
     ```

-6. Hooray!
+7. Hooray!
 You have completed the initial setup.
 Open a Web browser to `https://localhost:9090` and login to the Web GUI using the username `admin` and password `admin`.

-7. Make a note of the directories created when you run the container.
+8. Make a note of the directories created when you run the container.
 These directories are mounted from the container file system to your local file system.
 Any edits from your workstation are picked up immediately.
 ```
-$ ls $PWD
+$ ls
 config	local
 ```